Mário Guimarães Ferri: Pioneer in Ecology

 He pioneered field work in Plant Ecology in Brazil.
-His PhD thesis was one of the first scientific works of an experimental nature in the study of ecology of the vegetation of the cerrados.
+His PhD thesis was one of the first scientific works of an experimental nature in the study of the ecology of the vegetation of the cerrados.
 The first work in experimental field ecology in Brazil is a collaboration he undertook with Felix Rawitscher and Mercedes Rachid – Profundidade dos solos e vegetação dos cerrados do Brasil Meridional.(in Portuguese);